My Child Wants to Be a Doctor

 A good doctor doesn’t excel in school because they are afraid of their parents being disappointed.
 A good doctor loves to learn and feels so strongly about their goals that it’s worth the hard work.
 Your child needs to know that you are still proud of whether or not they get into medical school.

 If your child wants to be a medical professional, you’ve found the right place!
-You can start your free trial today or schedule a time with Jill to discuss your specific situation and come up with a plan!
+You can schedule a time with Jill to discuss your specific situation and come up with a plan!